Saving Ernest: A Family Mystery – Life, Death and Destiny

 ∞ ∞ ∞ ∞ ∞ ∞ ∞

-About Phebee Tallis
+About Phoebee Tallis

-With a background in mental health, the arts, contemplative enquiry, and research, Phebee Tallis grew up with anthroposophy, but only turned to personal spiritual study after the death of her beloved husband, Lawrence.
+With a background in mental health, the arts, contemplative enquiry, and research, Phoebee Tallis grew up with anthroposophy, but only turned to personal spiritual study after the death of her beloved husband, Lawrence.
 A desire to support him beyond the threshold led her to study with Inessa Burdich, and to begin investigating the souls connected to a suitcase of old family photographs.
 What followed became This Life of Wonder.
-Guided by Inessa and shaped by her own unfolding voice, Phebee Tallis writes her emergent narrative with lyricism, honesty, and care—bringing the invisible to light, and offering readers stories filled with depth, humour, tenderness, and hope.
+Guided by Inessa and shaped by her own unfolding voice, Phoebee Tallis writes her emergent narrative with lyricism, honesty, and care—bringing the invisible to light, and offering readers stories filled with depth, humour, tenderness, and hope.

 ∞ ∞ ∞